Approaches to proofreading your work

 These should only be undertaken by yourself, in discussion with a lecturer, Specialist Learning Advisor or Academic Skills Team tutor.

 The University doesn’t offer a proofreading service.
 You may feel however that you need a second pair of eyes to proofread your work before you submit it to pick up anything you’ve missed.
-However, the Academic Skills Team can teach you strategies to proofread and edit your own work, and the Specialist Learning team will carry out paired proof reading as part of a study skills session to support students with specific learning difficulties to learn this skill.
+To enable you to do this independently, the Academic Skills Team can teach you strategies to proofread and edit your own work.
+For students who have been referred by their Disability Practitioner, the Specialist Learning Team can support with developing proofreading and editing skills within a study skills session/s.